-Anyway, one of the most useful later on will be the song of Return.
-To use this one, head to a blue triport icon, and you will be able to set it as a return point.
-A bit like the hearthstone in WoW.
+Anyway, one of the most useful later will be the Return song.
+To use this one, head to a blue triport icon, and you will be able to set it as a return point, a bit like the hearthstone in WoW.

 A more “hidden” way to quickly travel between continents is by using the Bifrost.
 You can access your Bifrost from the adventure menu or press Alt-W. Then, you can click on the save location to save the exact spot where you stand as a returning place.

 - Note that the song Return and the Bifrost has a cooldown of 2 hours.

 - Next, I want to draw your attention to the top right of the area map and even some dungeon maps.